-103.13.5-Except when the primary system consists of watches, backup timing shall be provided for all competitors.
+- 103.13.4-Only those results from events conducted in pools in conformance with 107.2.1 shall be acceptable for record applications or Top 10 submissions. - 103.13.5-Except when the primary system consists of watches, backup timing shall be provided for all competitors.
 No swimmer shall be required to reswim a race due to equipment failure that results in unrecorded or inaccurate time or place.
-It is the meet director's responsibility to provide the proper timing systems so that swimmers can expect to achieve official times that will satisfy the above requirements.

-103.13.6-A backup time adjusted for system timing errors in accordance with the methods described in articles 103.12.4C-F may be used as an official time equal to the level of the timing system to which it has been adjusted.

-103.13.7-Secondary and tertiary times shall be recorded but shall not be used except to corroborate or correct missing or inaccurate primary/secondary results.
+It is the meet director's responsibility to provide the proper timing systems so that swimmers can expect to achieve official times that will satisfy the requirements of 103.13.3. - 103.13.6-A backup time adjusted for system timing errors in accordance with the methods described in articles 103.12.4C-F may be used as an official time equal to the level of the timing system to which it has been adjusted. - 103.13.7-Secondary and tertiary times shall be recorded but shall not be used except to corroborate or correct missing or inaccurate primary/secondary results.